Sir John Benn, 1st Baronet: Life and career

 He was later narrowly defeated at the general election in 1895, but he concentrated on his continuing work as a London councillor, helping introduce electric trams to London's streets in 1903.
 A year later, he returned to Parliament after winning a by-election at Devonport, a seat he retained until being defeated in 1910.
 In the meantime his son, 28-year-old William Wedgwood Benn, had also been elected to Parliament, winning Benn's former seat at St. George in 1906.
 Benn senior was appointed a deputy lieutenant of the County of London in February 1905.

 For his work as an MP, he was knighted in 1906 and created a baronet in 1914.

+Benn unsuccessfully stood as a candidate for Parliament 3 times over this period, for Deptford in its 1897 by-election, for Bermondsey in the 1900 general election and for Clapham in the December 1910 general election.

-John Benn remained a member of the London County Council until his death in 1922, leading the Progressive Party until ill-health forced him to relinquish that role in 1918.
+Benn led the Progressive Party from 1908 until ill-health forced him to relinquish the role in 1918 however he remained a member of the London County Council until his death in 1922.
 In his final election campaign he was victorious, defeating the Labour Group Leader.